fastify/fastify/docs/Getting-Started.md

 })
 ```

-We recommend using going with with *async-await* but you can also use callback as well:
+We recommend going with *async-await* but you can also use callback as well:

 ```javascript
 // Declare a route